I love pit bulls because I know that they are wonderful, silly dogs when treated with care and affection by loving owners.

 What Is a Pit Bull?

 The word "pit bull" is widely known to be used on any dog that has a stocky build, wide chest, and very short, thick hair.
 But every dog that is deemed so is not always an actual pit bull.
-People are quick to point their finger at any dog that looks like one, but the actual breed of the dog can be far from it.
+People are quick to point their fingers at any dog that looks like one, but the actual breed of the dog can be far from it.
 Even breeds such as boxers and bulldogs have been mistaken as pit bulls by those who do not know any better.

 The American Staffordshire terrier (also known as the American pit bull terrier), is probably where the term pit bull got started.
 These dogs are normally medium-sized dogs with a very solid build and come in many different colors and color patterns.
 They are very athletic dogs and have a lot of energy.
 They love to run and play, making them a great choice for a family pet.